FelberMartin/ev3_robot/README.md

 - Brigding communictation between CPEE and the EV3 robot
 - Retrieving and storing information from the CPEE (stream points, model activity data)
 - Exposing the stored data to the react visualization app
-- And forwarding requests for the react app to the public accessable url

 ### Visualization: React app